jimbateson7/jamesbateson.co.uk/src/articles/using-the-light-dark-css-function.md

 ---
 State of the Browser conference took place yesterday.
 Whilst I was unfortunately wasn't able to attend in person, I still watched on the live stream.
 All of the speakers were brilliant, with engaging, thoughtful and informative talks.
 One in particular came at a good time for me.
 Niya Dobazova (who you could not tell was relatively new to public speaking) gave a talk on using the CSS `light-dark()` function.

-I﻿'ve recently being making some UI tweaks to this site, including some little brand tweaks provided by the brilliant Angela Bradley.
+I﻿'ve recently being making some UI tweaks to this site, including some little brand tweaks provided by the brilliant [Angela Bradley](https://www.linkedin.com/company/angela-bradley-creative).
 One thing that I wanted to add was colours that would update based on the users OS light/dark/auto theme preferences.

 I﻿n the past I've had a toggle on this site for it.
 This used a toggle button and some JavaScript to detect the OS preference, set the theme, and then users could toggle this if they wished.
 Whilst I was very happy with the solution and interaction of the button, you don't need JavaScript to do this though.

 ## Implementation

-F﻿irstly support for the function must be added.
+F﻿irstly, support for the function must be added.
 This is typically done on the `:root`.
 The `light-dark()` color function then requires two comma separated values; the color when the theme is light and then color when it's dark.

 ```css
 :root {